 Louisiana Truck Accident Attorney

 Big rig accidents often result in catastrophic injuries for drivers and occupants of vehicles.
-Accident lawyer, Sam Spurgeon, represents 18 wheeler accident victims, family and friends, who have suffered serious bodily injuries due to the negligence of big rig drivers.
+Accident lawyers, Sam Spurgeon and Stephen Spurgeon, represents 18 wheeler accident victims, family and friends, who have suffered serious bodily injuries due to the negligence of big rig drivers.

 Have You Been Seriously Injured in a Truck Accident?

-Semi tractor-trailer accident lawyer Sam Spurgeon represents 18 wheeler accident victims, their families and friends who have sustained and suffered serious bodily injuries because of the negligence of a tractor trailer, truck or other driver.
+Semi tractor-trailer accident lawyers Sam Spurgeon and Stephen Spurgeon represents 18 wheeler accident victims, their families and friends who have sustained and suffered serious bodily injuries because of the negligence of a tractor trailer, truck or other driver.

 Every year, nearly 500,000 large trucks (tractor-trailers or “semis”) are involved in traffic accidents in the United States.
 Approximately 5,000 of these accidents involving semi trailer trucks result in fatalities.
 In fact, one out of every eight traffic fatalities is caused by a collision with a large truck.
 Not surprisingly, most of the deaths and injuries involve the passengers of the vehicles struck by tractor-trailers.
 Truck drivers typically escaped unscathed.